wkoszek/me/blog/source/blog/2012-08-05-book-how-to-win-friends.md

 ---
-title:	How to win friends and influence people
+title:	"How to win friends and influence people"
 auth:	Dale Carnegie
 read:	2012-08-05
 ---